Beyond the Classroom

 Sixth Form Academic Enrichment

-Twice a week, students opt for an activity to enhance their UCAS application, from First Aid skills to English Speaking Union qualifications and a guest lecture programme is also in place.
-Oxbridge aspirants are also invited to join the Aspire group.
+Twice a week, students opt for an activity to enhance their UCAS application, from First Aid skills to English Speaking Board qualifications and English Speaking Union debate competitions.
+A guest lecture programme is also in place and Oxbridge aspirants are also invited to join the Aspire group.